dcwatson/deflate/README.md

 ## Compression and decompression of raw DEFLATE or zlib data

-The size of the decompressed file needs to be kept through additional logic.
-Ditto for checksums.
+The original size of the decompressed data needs to be kept through additional logic.

 ```python
 import deflate